REMEMBER the Fallen. . . HONOR those who Serve. . . TEACH our children the value of Freedom.

 Welcome to the Newbury Burial Grounds and Cemeteries's Wreaths Across America Page.

-On December 18 at 12:00 pm, 2021, Wreaths Across America will be at Newbury Burial Grounds and Cemeteries to Remember and Honor our veterans through the laying of Remembrance wreaths on the graves of our country's fallen heroes and the act of saying the name of each and every veteran aloud.
+On December 14, 2024 at 12:00 pm (Wreath Placement Immediately Following Ceremony), Wreaths Across America will be at Newbury Burial Grounds and Cemeteries to Remember and Honor our veterans through the laying of Remembrance wreaths on the graves of our country's fallen heroes and the act of saying the name of each and every veteran aloud.

 Please help our location lay wreaths at as many graves as possible by clicking the red "Sponsor" button.
 Or, if you would like to volunteer to participate in the wreath laying ceremony, please click the “Volunteer” button next to the cemetery name below, and don't forget to click the "Invite" button to invite your friends and family to join you.